bikehopper/bikehopper-ui/README.md

 3. Edit the relevant variable in your `.env.development.local` to point to local GraphHopper.

-## Internationalization (WIP)
+## Internationalization

+All user-facing strings should be wrapped in either `<FormattedMessage>` instances or calls to `intl.formatMessage`, so that they can be translated.
+As of August 2024 we translate to Spanish and most but not all of the app is translated.

-This is not entirely working yet, but currently, when you add a new message into the code, run `npm run extract` to extract the default message and its description to the English-language file.
+This is not yet automated, so currently, when you add a new string into the code, or modify one, you should run `npm run extract` to extract the default message and its description to the English-language file.

 And after syncing translations from Weblate, run the script `compile-langs.sh`.
-The lack of symmetry is just because this command was too complex to be put into package.json.
+(The lack of symmetry is because this command was too complex to be put into package.json.)